 The maximum contribution, which can normally be paid to all pension schemes in respect of a member and receive tax relief in one tax year, is known as the annual allowance.

 There is no limit to the contributions members can make, which can include those from third parties, but tax relief will only be granted if the member is under the age of 75 and resident in the UK.
+If a member is or has been a Scottish resident, the tax relief they receive might be different.
 Contributions should be paid to the scheme net of basic rate tax.
 Tax relief will only be granted on contributions up to 100% of the member’s earnings in any tax year and cannot be claimed by third parties, making contributions on behalf of a member, as they will be treated for tax purposes as if it had been paid by the member.
 Tax relief is also limited by the annual allowance, which may include the total of the current annual allowance and any unused qualifying annual allowance carried forward from previous tax years.
 Members who do not have earnings may contribute up to £3,600 gross (£2,880 net) in each tax year.

 We will reclaim basic rate tax relief on behalf of members.
 Members planning to invest or take benefits should bear in mind that it can take up to eleven weeks for reclaimed tax to be received.
 Tax relief above the basic rate should be reclaimed via the member’s annual self-assessment tax return.
 If a member benefits from contributions in excess of the annual allowance, or 100% of their earnings in a tax year, they must inform us immediately.
 In such circumstances they may need to declare this on their annual personal self-assessment tax return, or other tax-related forms, to HMRC and any excess tax we have reclaimed on their behalf will need to be returned.